Public Spaces Aren't Really Available for Everyone

 In this edition of Editors’ Talk, editors from Los Angeles, São Paulo, Argentina, and Uruguay share their views on defining public spaces for everyone

-Nicolas Valencia: We assume public spaces are parks or squares, but can shopping centers and privately-owned cultural centers also be public spaces?
+Nicolas Valencia: It is assumed public spaces are parks or squares, but can shopping centers and privately-owned cultural centers also be considered as public spaces?
 What do you understand as “public”?

 Victor Delaqua: Public is what belongs to the people; to all of them.
 For me, the main definition of the public is if all people, without any exception of social class, gender, color, sexual orientation, can use the same space.
-In the case of malls or other private centers, this is not true, so I would say that although it is open to people, it can not be considered a public space in its essence, since many people are barred or are invited to leave the place according to their identity.
+In the case of malls or other private centers, this is not true, so I would say that although it is open to people, it can not be considered a public space in its essence since many people are barred or are invited to leave the place according to their identity.

-Eric Baldwin: Broadly, I think public implies connection.
+Eric Baldwin: Broadly, I think public implies a connection.
 It’s open and accessible; it could be virtually or by means of physical space.
 While it can happen in or around architecture —landscape, urban design, interiors, etc—I think more generally it’s connection and exchange.

 Clara Ott: For me, public spaces are those who allow democratic, non-restrictive, and free access, independently of who is the owner of the place itself.
 But I like Eric's point of view, I had never thought of the virtual aspect of public spaces.